 The practice of complex care requires significantly different knowledge, skills, and abilities than traditional practice, and proper training and support for the complex care workforce is a significant need of the field.
 While there is growing awareness of some of the major competencies (e.g. trauma-informed care) that differentiate and are foundational to complex care, there has been no effort until now to name and define a comprehensive set of core competencies for the field.

 The Blueprint for Complex Care lays out 11 recommendations to strengthen the field of complex care.
 The first recommendation is to develop core competencies for the field and practical tools to support their use.
 Core competencies will enable the development of true standards of practice that can be quantified, trained, and measured.

 In response to this recommendation, the National Center and its partners are convening a working group to develop a set of core competencies for the field of complex care.
-The group will consist of experts from diverse backgrounds and sectors, including complex care consumers and caregivers.
+The group will consist of experts from diverse backgrounds and sectors, including complex care consumers.

 The core competencies working group is chartered by the Field Coordinating Committee, a body made up of representatives from the National Center, the Center for Health Care Strategies (CHCS), the Institute for Healthcare Improvement (IHI), Community Catalyst’s Center for Consumer Engagement in Healthcare Innovation (CCEHI), and the Alliance for Strong Families and Communities, tasked with ensuring collaboration and alignment among field-building efforts sparked by the Blueprint.

 We are excited to announce the 15 working group members, selected from over 50 nominations for their extensive experience in and diverse perspectives on complex care.
 These practitioners, educators, and consumers will meet regularly in the first half of 2020 and will collectively draft a report with suggested core competencies for the field of complex care to be released in the fall of 2020.
 Read more on our blog.